-According to research by industry legends such as Les Binet and Peter Fields, a marketing budget should be a 60/40 split where 60% is spent on brand building and 40% on activation activities.
+According to research by industry legends such as Les Binet and Peter Fields, a marketing budget should be a 60/40 split where 60% goes to brand building and 40% to activation activities.
 In today’s never-ending hunt for quick, measurable results, activation activities tend to get the biggest pot, leaving less for strategic brand building over time.
-This can cause future trouble for your brand, resulting in a lower ROI than previous years.
+This can cause future trouble for your brand, resulting in a lower ROI than in previous years.

 Several studies have proven that adding outdoor to your media mix increases the ROI of your campaign.

-This shows that outdoor contribute more to ROI than what is reflected in most advertising budgets.
+This shows that outdoor contributes more to ROI than what is reflected in most advertising budgets.

 The same study also shows that:

-- Outdoors’s total portfolio of assets in drive-by, walk-by and stand-by environments delivered an ROI of 16% more than that delivered by Television
+- Outdoor’s total portfolio of assets in a drive-by, walk-by, and stand-by environments delivered an ROI of 16% more than that provided by Television

 - Using multiple outdoor formats boosts ROI incrementally.
-The combination of roadside billboards and outdoors’s retail offering delivers 7.3% return and the combination of experiential with outdoor retail panels add a further 7% return.
+The combination of roadside billboards and outdoors’ retail offering delivers a 7.3% return, and the combination of experiential with outdoor retail panels add a further 7% return.

-Outdoor is the offline channel generating most activity on Instagram, and second most activity across social media.
-Here, outdoor is growing faster than TV, and is expected to pass TV in just a few years.
-This makes outdoor the most efficient offline-channel in a digital day to day life.
+Outdoor is the offline channel generating most activity on Instagram, and the second most activity across social media.
+Here, outdoor is growing faster than TV and is expected to pass TV in just a few years.
+Making outdoor the most efficient offline-channel in a digital day to day life.

 Is how much more likely a consumer is to click a mobile ad having seen the same message outdoor first.
-This makes mobile a natural extension of digital outdoor, reinforcing messaging and providing a point of action.
+Mobile is a natural extension of digital outdoor, reinforcing messaging and providing a point of action.

-This is the main audience of outdoor advertising.
+People on the go are the primary audience of outdoor advertising.
 Studies show that people on the go and with high mobility spend more money than those who have lower mobility.
 It pays off to advertise where people are.

 +47 23 00 75 00 / +47 93 20 65 45